YommyM/Phase_identification/leaflet/README.md

 ## Leaflet File Information

-Each leaflet file contains the leaflet assignment for all lipid residues in different systems.
+Each leaflet file contains the leaflet assignment for all lipids in different systems.
 The data matrices have the following structure:

 - **upper:** 0